Frequently asked questions

 How can I get hired as a Cybersecurity professional without a degree?

 CompTIA Cybersecurity+ and CompTIA Net+ are two of the most important certifications that you’ll need, if you’re new to cybersecurity.
 Here’s why: A little-known regulation by the government is DOD-8570.
 (Technically, it has been updated to DOD-8140, but that uses the old DOD-8570 chart).
 You must hold at least one certification if you’re in a situation where sensitive government data might be available to you.
 Typically the minimum asked for is CompTIA Security+.
-This certification is requested by companies even if they will not work for the government.
-These certifications will make you highly sought-after and should not be a problem to get placed.
+This certification is required by even companies that are not going to work with the government.
+You should be able to get a job if you have these certifications.

 What's next if I want to get started?

-First, let’s find out if you are eligible for a WIOA Grant.
-This grant can cover the cost of this (yes, it might be free if you qualify!)
+Are you unemployed?
+If so, you may be eligible for a WIOA Grant that could pay for your training and job placement assistance (yes, that means it might be free if you qualify!)
 Why don’t you call right now or make an appointment for us to call you